mapninja/QGIS-101/ReadMe.md

-# QGIS 101
+# QGIS in 60 Minutes

 ## Overview

-This workshop aims to accomplish two things: Introduce participants to basic vocabulary, concepts and techniques for working with spatial data in research and introduce the interface and tools in QGIS, a free & open source desktop GIS software
+This workshop will introduce participants to QGIS, a free and open source desktop GIS application, comparable and competetive in many way with Esri's ArcGIS Desktop.
+We will focus on a very basic introduction to the QGIS interface, and common data carpentry tasks that will come in handy as you prepare and create vector data, in particular, for use in Google Earth Engine.

 ## Setup